-This post will look at the average credit score to qualify for a mortgage.
+The average credit score to qualify for a mortgage is roughly 760 in 2024, a 60 point rise since the financial crisis in 2008.
 As mortgage rates increase due to inflation and Fed rate hikes, it's more important than ever to have a great credit score to get a lower mortgage interest rate.

 Thankfully, gone are the days of negative amortizing liar loans to people with terrible credit.
 It has become far more difficult to get a mortgage today.
 Let's look at some data.